-Now this book equips you to build a strong brand.
+Now this book helps you build a strong brand.
 But like kitchen knives employed for murder, the same tools can be used for evil.
-They allow you to inflate your project and lure people with useless stuff.
+You can inflate your project and lure people with useless stuff.
 This is always unethical and often unlawful.

 Don’t do it.
 Things will get really nasty, real fast.

 Why use this book and not so-and-so’s?
 Because:

 Classic branding books cater to brand managers, not to brand builders.

 I know.
 I (was forced to) read all of them.

 Reading these books acquaint you with some pieces of the branding puzzle.

 Writing them will get you speaking gigs at respectable companies.

 Yet they’re useless if you need to build a brand.
 For where do you begin if you’re starting from scratch?
 Or if you lack time, money and experience?

 “The only thing a brand building professor can teach you is how to become a brand building professor.”